island-is/handbook/docs/api-design-guide/design-principles/data-definitions.md

 [Date and Time] need to be represented using these types.

 ### Response with top level JSON object
-In a response body, you should return a JSON object but, not an array, as a top level data structure to support future extensibility.
-This would allow you to extend your response and for example, add server side pagination attribute at a later time.
+In a response body, you should return a JSON object, not an array, as a top level data structure to support future extensibility.
+This would allow you to extend your response and for example, add a server side pagination attribute at a later time.

 **Bad response body**